 Live digital signatures are done by taking a stylus or fingertip and signing a digital photo on a screen.
 This is just the same as we all do when we sign a screen at the checkout counter.
 Importantly, these signatures remain personal and are usually dedicated or otherwise personalized.
 While these are reproducible as digital files, they do retain some of the appeal that fans have found with autographs.

 Case in point, take the two live digital signatures below done by Arnold Schwarzenegger.
-Two artists sent their work to him, a hand carved pipe and portrait of Arnold.
+Two artists sent their work to him, a hand-carved pipe and a portrait of Arnold.
 In return, both received digitally signed photos from the Terminator himself.
 Not only that, but both photos featured Arnold posing with the work the artists had done.
 Getting something like this would be enough to make any Arnold fan overjoyed.
 As if that weren’t enough, Arnold added a dedication, thanked them for their work, and included his digital signature.
-It’s unthinkable that anyone would view these as anything less significant than a hand signed photo.
+It’s unthinkable that anyone would view these as anything less significant than a hand-signed photo.

 Copied Digital Signatures

 By adding a copied digital signature, artists like Taylor Swift can release a new cover photo for an old song, driving some fans to purchase the same content with new packaging all over again.
-To be clear, Taylor is doing the right thing by not advertising them as hand signed.
+To be clear, Taylor is doing the right thing by not advertising them as hand-signed.
 However, there is also little to no value added to the product.
-On the other hand, Taylor Swift in particular has an excellent track record of selling actual hand signed autographed CDs, separate from her offerings of digitally signed albums.
-She even made our list of top artists that sell their autograph.
+On the other hand, Taylor Swift in particular has an excellent track record of selling actual hand-signed autographed CDs, separate from her offerings of digitally signed albums.
+She even made our list of top artists that sell their autographs.